clementgallet/libTAS/README.md

 - `-DENABLE_HUD=ON/OFF`: enable/disable displaying informations on top of the game screen
 - `-DENABLE_FILEIO_HOOKING=ON/OFF`: enable/disable file opening/closing hooks to handle savefiles

 Be careful that you must compile your code in the same arch as the game.
-If you have an amd64 system and you only have access to a i386 game, then you must cross-compile the code to i386.
-To do that, use the provided toolchain file as followed: `cmake -DCMAKE_TOOLCHAIN_FILE=../32bit.toolchain.cmake ..`
+If you have an amd64 system and you only have access to a i386 game, the easiest way is to build a virtual machine with a i386 system.
+You could also try to cross-compile the code to i386.
+To do that, use the provided toolchain file as followed: `cmake -DCMAKE_TOOLCHAIN_FILE=../32bit.toolchain.cmake ..`.
+However, many users failed to do this due to some libraries that don't like this operation.

 ## Run